noke-inc/noke-core-api-documentation/README.md

 ### ```POST /fwupdate/```

 Used to place a Noke device into firmware update mode.
-Requires a session string from the lock (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), and a mac address
+Requires a session string from the lock (*see Nokē Mobile library documentation [Android]((https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android)) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), and a mac address

 #### HEADERS